 They lived through the tech bubble crash of 2000-2002 and slogged through the Great Recession of 2008-2009, which forced thousands of small companies out of business,1 doubled the unemployment rate,2 decimated equity-based retirement savings plans, and wiped out trillions of dollars in home and property values.3

 About 48% of households headed by someone age 55 and over have no retirement savings, according to the Government Accountability Office.4 Although most of the households in this age group do have some other resources or benefits from a defined benefit plan, about 29% of these individuals have neither retirement savings nor a defined benefit plan.

 If you’ve fallen behind on your retirement savings goals, there are steps that can help build up your savings:

 - Take advantage of “catch up contribution” limits on your 401(k) or IRA.
 Once you turn 50, you’re allowed to contribute more to retirement savings plans.
 If you can afford to contribute more to your traditional IRA or 401(k) plan, you can build up savings faster while possibly enjoying the benefits of a greater reduction in your gross taxable income for the current year.
-For traditional and Roth IRAs in 2019, the contribution limit for those 50 and over is $7,000 versus $6,000 for those under 50.
+For traditional and Roth IRAs in 2019 and 2020, the contribution limit for those 50 and over is $7,000 versus $6,000 for those under 50.
 For 401(k) plans, those 50 and over may contribute an extra $6,000 a year above the normal $19,000 limit in 2019 and an extra $6,500 a year over the $19,500 limit in 2020.
 Certain restrictions may apply.
 For more information, go to IRS Retirement Plan Rules.